Kong/aws-workshops/aws-modernization-with-kong/content/040_kong_enterprise_setup/043_prometheus_grafana.md

 ```

 ### Starting a Prometheus instance for the Kong Data Plane
-The Prometheus instance will be created using a specific "kong-prometheus" account.
+A specific Prometheus instance will be created to monitor the Kong Data Plane using a specific "kong-prometheus" account.
 Before doing it, we need to create the account and grant specific permissions.

 ````
 cat <<EOF | kubectl apply -f -